 Acquiring new senses

 Levitating staples (with a trick) always gets a few laughs at a party, but when body hackers do incorporate magnets under the fingers they want to get a real extrasensory perception.

 Whenever users cross a magnetic or electric field such as those emitted by speakers and microwaves, they feel a small tug inside their "super fingers".
 More sophisticated future sensors could use that sensation to encode information about all kinds of otherwise invisible forces.

 The ideal prosthesis should give you the feeling that it is actually part of your body.

 osseointegration makes this possible.
 A deep direct connection between the bone and the artificial appendix allows for greater mobility, stability and comfort, as it allows the devices to move and adapt to the body as the bone grows.
-Most traditional prostheses, which simply clip onto the body, become more unstable.
+Most traditional prostheses, which simply clip onto the body, become more and more unstable.